cloudartisan/cloudartisan.github.com/content/posts/2010-06-02-scheduled-tasks-with-google-app-engine-python.markdown

 published: 2010-06-02
 title: Scheduled Tasks With Google App Engine & Python
 slug: scheduled-tasks-with-google-app-engine-python
+summary: Create a simple application that sends an e-mail every 5 minutes...

 We'll create a simple Hello World application that sends an e-mail every 5 minutes to reassure you that the Internet is still out there and still cares.